-At PhysiAlign, we are trained to help you manage pain and improve physical function using evidence‑based, non‑pharmacological approaches.
-Your treatment plan may include a blend of manual therapy, targeted exercise, and personalized education, along with specialized techniques such as dry needling, Pain Reprocessing Therapy (PRT), Acceptance and Commitment Therapy (ACT), and pain neuroscience education.
-We tailor these tools to your unique needs so you can move with confidence and return to the activities you love.
+At PhysiAlign, we specialize in pain management therapy to help you manage pain and enhance physical function through evidence-based, non-pharmacological approaches.
+Your treatment plan may include a combination of manual therapy, targeted exercise, and personalized education, as well as specialized techniques such as dry needling, Pain Reprocessing Therapy (PRT), Acceptance and Commitment Therapy (ACT), and pain neuroscience education.
+Additionally, we offer scoliosis management and sports injury rehabilitation, tailoring these tools to your unique needs so you can move with confidence and return to the activities you love.

-Our team of sports physical therapists work closely with athletes to help them recover from injuries, improve performance, and prevent future injuries.
-We are passionate about interscholastic and club sports, but we know that regular competition can sometimes overshadow sound training in foundational strength.
-We specialize in the middle and high school athlete as well as the adult athlete.
+Our team of sports physical therapists specializes in sports injury rehabilitation, working closely with athletes to help them recover from injuries, improve performance, and prevent future injuries.
+We are passionate about interscholastic and club sports, but we recognize that regular competition can sometimes overshadow the importance of sound training in foundational strength.
+Additionally, we offer pain management therapy and scoliosis management services, specifically tailored for middle and high school athletes as well as adult athletes.

-Our stability programs are customized to fit your unique needs and goals, with a focus on sustainable lifestyle changes and healthy habits that support your body and your desire to be comfortable in your body and in your environment.
+Our stability programs are tailored to meet your unique needs and goals, emphasizing sustainable lifestyle changes and healthy habits that support your body.
+We also incorporate pain management therapy and scoliosis management techniques to enhance your comfort in your body and environment, along with strategies for effective sports injury rehabilitation.

-Our interdisciplinary approach focuses on identifying the biomechanical, environmental and social factors that may be related to your symptoms and creating a personalized plan to address them.
-We do not believe that one size fits all, so your plan of care will likely reflect many different techniques based on your history, present needs, and future goals.
+Our interdisciplinary approach focuses on identifying the biomechanical, environmental, and social factors that may be related to your symptoms, particularly in the context of pain management therapy, scoliosis management, and sports injury rehabilitation.
+We do not believe that one size fits all, so your plan of care will likely reflect various techniques tailored to your history, present needs, and future goals.

 The Rigo Schroth-Based Method incorporates three-dimensional curve-specific physical therapy exercises based on the principles of Katharina Schroth, and developed further by Dr. Manuel Rigo, MD.
-Exercises are intended to help decrease the risk of curve progression, improve postural awareness, reduce pain, increase strength, and improve breathing and body mechanics.
-This exercise approach helps to educate and to motivate with an overall goal of improving the whole individual's quality of life.
+These exercises play a crucial role in scoliosis management by helping to decrease the risk of curve progression, improve postural awareness, reduce pain, and enhance strength, breathing, and body mechanics.
+Additionally, this approach is beneficial for pain management therapy, as it educates and motivates individuals towards an overall goal of improving their quality of life.
+Furthermore, it can be adapted for sports injury rehabilitation, ensuring a comprehensive strategy for enhancing overall well-being.

-We are trained through American Bone Health (now part of Bone Health & Osteoporosis Foundation) whose primary mission is to "teach people how to build and keep strong and healthy bones for life with practical and up-to-date information and resources to engage, educate and empower them to prevent bone loss, osteoporosis and fractures."
-We love bones and we want you to love yours too.
-We will work with you and your primary care practitioner to develop a unique bone health program.
+We are trained through American Bone Health (now part of Bone Health & Osteoporosis Foundation), whose primary mission is to teach people how to build and keep strong and healthy bones for life.
+We provide practical and up-to-date information and resources to engage, educate, and empower individuals to prevent bone loss, osteoporosis, and fractures.
+Additionally, we offer pain management therapy and scoliosis management, alongside programs for sports injury rehabilitation.
+We love bones, and we want you to love yours too.
+Together with your primary care practitioner, we will develop a unique bone health program tailored to your needs.

-Scoliosis specific physical therapy exercise is indicated for individuals who have juvenile, adolescent or adult idiopathic scoliosis, excessive curvature of the thoracic spine (kyphosis), and/or flatback.
-Schroth-based scoliosis specific exercises are used during brace weaning stages, pre- and post-surgically for all ages, for juvenile and congenital scoliosis, and for optimal curve management across the lifespan.
-Each case is unique, but this method is intended to be used as part of a team approach with your primary care practitioner, orthopedist, orthotist, and if applicable, mental health counselor.
+Scoliosis specific physical therapy exercise is essential for individuals dealing with juvenile, adolescent, or adult idiopathic scoliosis, excessive curvature of the thoracic spine (kyphosis), and/or flatback.
+These Schroth-based exercises play a crucial role during brace weaning stages, as well as in pre- and post-surgical phases for all ages, particularly in scoliosis management for juvenile and congenital cases.
+They also support optimal curve management across the lifespan while contributing to effective pain management therapy.
+It's important to recognize that each case is unique; therefore, this method should be integrated into a comprehensive treatment plan alongside your primary care practitioner, orthopedist, orthotist, and, if necessary, a mental health counselor.
+Additionally, these exercises can be beneficial in the context of sports injury rehabilitation, ensuring a well-rounded approach to recovery.

 In 2019, Lauren underwent emergent spinal surgery involving a decompression and fusion at L4–L5.
 The recovery was slow and challenging, but it became a defining experience—one that shaped her both personally and professionally.
-Moving through that healing process deepened her empathy, strengthened her resilience, and expanded her understanding of what patients truly need during recovery.
+Moving through that healing process deepened her empathy, strengthened her resilience, and expanded her understanding of what patients truly need during recovery, including effective pain management therapy.

 Seven years later, she faced a second spinal surgery, this time a decompression at L3–L4.
 As she works through her own rehabilitation, she is documenting each step of her journey back to full strength.
-Her goal is not only to restore her own function, but to use this experience to better guide others through theirs.
+Her goal is not only to restore her own function but also to use this experience to better guide others through their recovery, specifically in areas like scoliosis management and sports injury rehabilitation.

 Lauren understands that every recovery is unique.
 What sets her apart is the rare combination of extensive clinical expertise in spine care and firsthand experience navigating the physical and emotional realities of spinal surgery.
 She brings that dual perspective to her practice—meeting you with compassion, clarity, and a deep commitment to helping you return to the strongest version of yourself.